Introduction:

 Visibility and Accessibility

-A website makes it easy for people to find information about your organization at any time, from anywhere.
+A website makes it easy for people to find information about your organisation at any time, from anywhere.
 Whether someone is looking for your contact details, learning about your mission, or seeking updates on your activities, a website ensures that this information is readily available.

 Communication